 Transfer to airport and fly to the westernmost province of Bayan-Olgiy where the country’s highest mountains lie.
 We will meet our support crew with our bikes and equipment at the airport from where we shall mount our machines and begin our ride heading directly to the mountains where we begin to acclimatise to the dry air and altitude.
 The initial 55km tarmac stretch is the only sealed part of the entire 550km ride across the Altai mountain range.
-Tonight we camp not far from the Mongolian-Russian border in our three person dome tents provided on twin share basis.
-The camp site also boasts a mess tent, a hot camping shower, and a toilet tent with a seat placed over a cat hole.
+Tonight we camp not far from the Mongolian-Russian border in our three-person dome tents provided on a twin share basis.
+The campsite also boasts a mess tent, a hot camping shower, and a toilet tent with a seat placed over a cat hole.

 Day 04: Cycle to Khaishintsar Mt.

 Two-thirds of the way is a gradual ascent along the Russian borderline on desolate mountain roads and faint tracks until reaching the day’s highest point at 2575m.
 Vast numbers of domesticated animals, mainly yaks and goats grazing on steep slopes and rugged ridges can be often seen.
 They belong to local Muslim Kazakhs whose felt-walled tents known as gers or yurts can also be seen dotting the landscape in twos or threes.
 An occasional encounter with a curious shepherd or local children always offers a chance for taking some good photos.
 The last 20km is downhill to a grassy campsite by a small stream.
 We sleep at almost 2200m.

 Day 05: Cycle to Baga Oigor petroglyph gallery